 The idea of automatically tuning the hyper-parameters of MPC with differentiable optimization dates back to the seminal OptNet paper of Amos \& Kolter \cite{amos2017optnet}, which showed how a quadratic program can act as a differentiable layer inside a neural network.
 Shortly after, the same authors generalized the approach to the receding-horizon setting in \cite{amos2018differentiable}.
-A complementary line of work appeard in \cite{agrawal2020learning}, where the authors formalised the concept of implicit differentiation of convex cone programs.

-More recent developments include \cite{oshin2023differentiable}, which brings end-to-end gradient information to tube-based robust controllers; \cite{drgovna2022differentiable}, where a physics-informed neural state-space model and its MPC policy are trained jointly; \cite{tao2024difftune}, using the same approach as \cite{amos2018differentiable}; and the very recent \cite{frey2025differentiable}, which shows how to compute sensitivities of nonlinear optimization problems solved using a sequential quadratic programming algorithm in the software framework Acados.
+A complementary line of work appeared in \cite{agrawal2020learning}, where the authors formalized the concept of implicit differentiation of convex cone programs.
+More recent developments include \cite{oshin2023differentiable}, which brings end-to-end gradient information to tube-based robust controllers; \cite{drgovna2022differentiable}, where a physics-informed neural state-space model and its MPC policy are trained jointly; \cite{tao2024difftune}, using the same approach as \cite{amos2018differentiable}; and the very recent \cite{frey2025differentiable}, which shows how to compute sensitivities of nonlinear optimization problems solved using sequential quadratic programming.

-Most of the papers mentioned above formulate the problem as either supervised learning or reinforcement learning, and they typically lack the recursive feasibility and Lyapunov stability guarantees that are standard in the MPC literature.
-This limitation is addressed in a parallel line of work by Gros and Zanon, beginning with the data-driven economic MPC framework introduced in \cite{gros2019data}, where the authors combine policy gradient methods with nonlinear MPC, using the value function of the MPC as an approximator of the optimal cost-to-go in a reinforcement learning problem.
-Their subsequent works combined this framework with tube-based MPC to ensure safety \cite{gros2020safe,gros2022learning} and practical stability \cite{zanon2019practical}.
+Most of these papers formulate the problem as either supervised learning or reinforcement learning, and typically lack the recursive feasibility and Lyapunov stability guarantees.
+This limitation is addressed by Gros and Zanon, beginning with the data-driven economic MPC framework \cite{gros2019data}, where the authors combine policy gradient methods with nonlinear MPC, using the value function of the MPC as an approximator of the optimal cost-to-go in a reinforcement learning problem.
+Subsequent works combined this framework with tube-based MPC to ensure safety \cite{gros2020safe,gros2022learning} and stability \cite{zanon2019practical}.
 These works, however, do not address the question of convergence.